sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/tour_numtheory.rst

 Much work has been done implementing rings of integers in :math:`p`-adic fields or number fields other than .
-The interested reader is invited to ask the experts on the ``sage-support`` Google group for further details.
+The interested reader is invited to read :ref:`sage.rings.padics.tutorial` and ask the experts on the ``sage-support`` Google group for further details.

 A number of related methods are already implemented in the